sapcc/terraform-provider-ccloud/README.md

 Installing the provider
 -----------------------

-You can follow the official Terraform documentation to know how to [install third-party providers](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
+Download a [binary release](https://github.com/sapcc/terraform-provider-ccloud/releases) for your OS, unpack the archive and follow the official Terraform documentation to know how to [install third-party providers](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).

 Using the provider
 ----------------------